WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

    </td>
    <td>TRUE
    </td>
-   <td>The jurisdiction associated with the data source exposing the personal data that the privacy regulation is followed.
+   <td>The jurisdiction associated with the data source exposing the personal data whose privacy regulation is followed.
 These can be country, economic union, law, location or region. [value based on<a href="https://w3c.github.io/dpv/dpv/#vocab-jurisdictions"> W3C Location and Jurisdiction</a>]
    </td>
   </tr>
   <tr>